• Skip to primary navigation

 • Search

-There are a number of student loan platforms available that will match you with a private student loan lender.
+Juno student loans is a platform that helps match you with a private student loan lender, but with a twist.
 The process typically works by pre-qualifying, going through a list of lenders, and then hopefully choosing the one with the best rate.

 But what if you could get with a group of friends and approach a single lender for a loan?
 Would that lender be more willing to lower their rate?